-Protecting your online electronics and digital data is no longer an option when traveling overseas.
+Protecting your online electronics and digital data is no longer optional when you're traveling overseas.

-If you want to keep your your gadgets functioning and your info safe, you have no choice but to take command of your own online security, when traveling outside of your home country.
+If you plan to keep your your gadgets functioning and your info safe, you have no choice but to take command of your online security, when traveling out-side your home country.

 You may be asking...is this something I really need to be concerned about?

-Overseas travel is supposed to be a fun and worry free experience.
+Overseas travel should be fun and worry-free.
 Right?

-Even when traveling for work, the idea is to stay focused on your business.
+Even when traveling for work, the idea is to stay focused on the business at hand.